Departmental Scholarships: FAQ

 What resources are not counted against the COA?

-How are Foundation awards made to students that do not require a UAOnline scholarship application?
+How does a department request to make Foundation awards to students for funds that do not require a UAOnline scholarship application?

-For awards that go through the UAA Office of Financial Aid (i.e. prizes, scholarships, and student awards) the department should send an email to the UAA Scholarship email address [firstname.lastname@example.org] with the following information bullets:
+For awards that go through the UAA Office of Financial Aid (i.e. prizes, scholarships, and student awards) the department should either complete the UAA Foundation Fund Payment Request Form or send an email to the UAA Scholarship email address [email@example.com] with the following information bullets completed: